Recycling X-Ray Films in the City of Sydney Council area - Planet Ark Recycling Near You

 • Contact the radiologist, hospital or x-ray facility that you got it from to see if they accept old x-rays.

-• I-MED Radiology clinincs will accept x-rays from any kind of medical imaging procedure for recycling.
+• I-MED Radiology clinics accept x-rays from any medical imaging procedure for recycling.
 To find a clinic near you, visit the I-MED Radiology Network website.
+Always call ahead to check if it will be accepted before dropping it off.

 • If you cannot find a recycling option for your x-ray, you can put it in your garbage bin.